 - What is the success rate of their drug detox?

-There are a number of informational resources available to determine which type of drug detox program is compatible with your medical and emotional needs.
-Focus on what is truly important to ensure success of the process and well-being of the patient:
+There are a number of informational resources available to determine which type of drug treatment program is compatible with your medical and emotional needs.
+Focus on what is truly important to ensure the success of the process and well-being of the patient:

-Rapid Drug Detox Treatment
+Private Rapid Detox Treatment

-Detox from opiates like heroin, OxyContin, Lortab and Vicodin requires close supervision.
-Many programs provide both drug detox and after-care services to help patients through the transition to a drug free life while avoiding relapse.
-Drug addiction is a complex but treatable disorder, that affects brain function and behavior.
+Detox from opiates like heroin, Suboxone, and Methadone require close supervision.
+Many programs provide both drug detox and after-care services to help patients through the transition to a drug-free life while avoiding relapse.
+Drug addiction is a complex but treatable condition, which affects brain function and behavior.
 Effective treatment should be design and attend to multiple needs of the individual, not just the drug abuse.